tharakiudx/iudx-gis-interface/SETUP.md

 ```
 ----

-## Setting up ImmuDB for IUDX Gis Interface
+## Setting up Metering for IUDX Gis Interface
-- Refer to the docker files available [here](https://github.com/datakaveri/iudx-deployment/blob/master/Docker-Swarm-deployment/single-node/immudb) to setup ImmuDB.
-- Refer [this](https://github.com/datakaveri/iudx-deployment/blob/master/Docker-Swarm-deployment/single-node/immudb/docker/immudb-config-generator/immudb-config-generator.py) to create table/user.
-- In order to connect to the appropriate ImmuDB database, required information such as meteringDatabaseIP, meteringDatabasePort etc. should be updated in the MeteringVerticle module available in [config-example.json](configs/config-example.json).
+- In Metering Verticle we are pushing data in Auditing Verticle through RabbitMQ. [config-example.json](configs/config-example.json).

 **MeteringVerticle**